Matt Langridge: Senior

 Matthew raced at the 2004 Summer Olympics in Athens in the Men's Double Sculls with Matthew Wells, and missed out by 0.06 seconds on a place in Final A. They won Final B, ranking them 8th overall, as the A final included 7 crews (rather than the typical 6) due to a tie for 3rd between Norway and USA in semi-final A.

 In the 2007 season he won two World Cup Gold Medals, in a pair with Colin Smith at Linz, and in an eight at Amsterdam, before winning the bronze medal in the pair at the World Championships in Munich.
 He won the bronze medal at the 2007 British Indoor Rowing Championships in the Men's Heavyweight category.

 In the 2008 Summer Olympics he was selected to compete in the Men's Eight in Beijing.
 In the run-up to the games, he won silver at the Munich World Cup event, bronze in Lucerne, and gold in Poznań.
 At the Beijing Olympics he rowed in the 7 seat of the men's eight, qualifying for the final in the fastest time of either heat, 1.8 seconds ahead of the pre-games favourites, Canada.
 In the final, despite a late charge from Great Britain, the eight was narrowly beaten by Canada, with Langridge winning a silver medal.
 He was part of the British squad that topped the medal table at the 2011 World Rowing Championships in Bled, where he won a gold medal as part of the coxless four with Richard Egington, Tom James and Alex Gregory.

 At the 2012 Summer Olympics in London he was part of the British crew that won the bronze medal in the men's eight.
 He competed at the 2014 World Rowing Championships in Bosbaan, Amsterdam, where he won a silver medal as part of the coxless pair with James Foad and was part of the British team that topped the medal table at the 2015 World Rowing Championships at Lac d'Aiguebelette in France, where he won a silver medal as part of the coxless pair with James Foad.

 At the 2016 Summer Olympics in Rio de Janeiro he was part of the British crew that won the gold medal in the men's eight.
 Soon afterwards, he retired from professional rowing and spent a year working as a rowing coach for The Grange School, Hartford.

-After Rowing
+After rowing

-In October 2020, Matt qualified as a Commercial Pilot.
+In October 2020, Langridge qualified as a commercial pilot.